falondarville/python-exercises/readme.md

 ## Python Exercises and Reference Guide

 This is a set of Python exercises used to learn the language.
-These exercises were coded alongside Colt Steele's Python course on Udemy.
+These exercises were coded alongside [Colt Steele's Python course on Udemy](https://www.udemy.com/the-modern-python3-bootcamp/learn/v4/overview).
 All notes are based on the material learned in the course.
-Please see link at the top of the repo to purchase the course on Udemy.

 ### List Methods